Have you ever looked at the blank page and found yourself out of ideas?

 Many writers find constructing an introduction the most challenging part of writing.
 So why not try it the other way around?

 If you start with your conclusion, you will quickly determine what outcome you’re hoping to achieve.
 It’s also much easier to write your introduction last when you know what the story or book is about.

 2. Write What You Know

-Write down the facts and everything else you know about the topic you’re finding challenging.
+Write down the facts and everything else you know about the topic you’re finding challenging or having a problem with.
 Use a mind map, index cards or bullet points.
 Your job is to excavate what’s in your mind about the topic at hand.